 Bidding Requirement: As defined in the ISO Services Tariff.

 Bilateral Transaction: A Transaction between two or more parties for the purchase and/or sale of Capacity, Energy, and/or Ancillary Services other than those in the ISO Administered Markets.

+Billing Period: The period of time designated in Sections 2.7.3.2.1, 2.7.3.3.1, or 2.7.3.3.2 of this ISO OATT over which the ISO will aggregate and settle a charge or a payment for services furnished under this ISO OATT or the ISO Services Tariff.

 Board of Directors (“Board”): The governing body of the ISO which is comprised of ten (10) persons (Directors) that are unaffiliated with any Market Participants, as described in the ISO Agreement.